alexhubbe/credit_card_fraud_detection_kaggle/README.md

 My main goal was to improve the score on the test dataset by preprocessing the data and optimizing hyperparameters using Optuna.

 The evaluation metric used was `Average Precision`, as it is well-suited for highly imbalanced datasets, such as credit card fraud detection (Borgne et al., 2022).
 The machine learning methods applied were `Logistic Regression`, `Random Forest`, and `XGBoost`.
 Logistic Regression was chosen for its simplicity, while Random Forest and XGBoost are well-suited for this type of analysis (Borgne et al., 2022).
+Additionally, I used the ensembling methods `Stacking` and `Voting`.

 ## Key Findings
 - The choice of preprocessing strategy improved the test dataset score by **1.1% to 30%**, depending on the machine learning method (Figure 1).